conestack/cone.app/docs/source/forms.rst

     def exampleform(model, request):
         return render_form(model, request, tilename='exampleform')

-Forms are performed AJAXified by default.
+Forms are performed ajaxified by default.
 This can be changed by setting ``ajax`` flag to ``False`` on form tile.
-The ``render_form`` function handles both AJAX an non AJAX form submission.
-If form is submitted without AJAX configured, the main template gets rendered with tile ``tilename`` as content tile, otherwise ``render_ajax_form`` is called, which renders the tile wrapped by some JavaScript calls into a script tag.
-The AJAX response will be rendered to a hidden iframe on client side, from where continuation is processed.
+The ``render_form`` function handles both Ajax an non Ajax form submission.
+If form is submitted without Ajax configured, the main template gets rendered with tile ``tilename`` as content tile, otherwise ``render_ajax_form`` is called, which renders the tile wrapped by some JavaScript calls into a script tag.
+The Ajax response will be rendered to a hidden iframe on client side, from where continuation is processed.